Hi Sophie, thanks so much for joining us on campus – how did you begin your journey into Make-up, and how’d you end up at AUB?

 What was happening with uni during the shortlisting process?
 Was it hard to keep all of this ‘under wraps’?

-I’d just started third year and I hadn’t set my final project yet, so I thought that I should do it on Glow Up, with hypothetical looks for what I might have done, had I gotten on the show.
+I’d just started third year and I hadn’t set my final project yet, so I thought that I should do it on Glow Up, with hypothetical looks for what I might've done, if I'd got on the show.

 And just when the shortlisted competitors were about to take part in auditions, I caught COVID-19, so I was the only person not to take part in person!
 I had to isolate for two weeks, and from then, I really thought that it was over.